The DogPeople Blog

 Dog friendly articles and ideas

 The walk starts in Litton village which is approximately 1 mile east of Tideswell and a half mile south of the A623.
 Some parking is available near to the primary school (GR SK1639 7519).
 Please note that after/during very wet weather the path beside the River Wye maybe liable to flooding.
-A dog friendly pub, The Red Lion, is adjacent to the start and finish.

 This route will not be suitable for large dogs unable to get over one of the stiles along the way - the first is probably the most testing.